You only live once but if you do it right once is enough – Mae West

-Here comes a science bit about the treatment:
+Here comes a science bit about the stem cell treatment:

-The chemo supresses the immune system.
+The chemo suppresses the immune system.
 Each day I get a growth injection.

 Bloods are monitored every day and then on day 7 there is an early morning special set of bloods taken to check the counts to see if the levels are right for going for harvest.